hexx1edev/nscript/README.md

 ## Usage

-Run `uv run nscript <path/to/file.ns>`, compiler will parse the file and generate an AST.
-Later, I'll implement actual compilation with LLVM.
+Run `uv run nscript <path/to/file.ns> -o <out.o>` to compile a program into object file.
+You have to link it before running it.

-You can run some examples from `examples` directory to see what AST comes out.
+You can compile and run some examples from `examples` directory and see the result code, coming out from the executable.

 ## Features